OSC/summer-institute-base-web-app/docs/BLENDER.md

 </details>
 <br>

-Now if you refresh the page, you should see a camera in the navigatiion bar.
+Now if you refresh the page, you should see a camera in the navigation bar.
 However, if you click it the webserver will return an error because we haven't created the server actions or pages yet.